Date of Beowulf

 But the poem tells a story about things that happened in the early 500s AD – nearly 500 years before the poem was written down.
 The story takes place in Denmark and Sweden, and involves real people who lived in the early 500s AD, who we know about from other written stories in Swedish and also from archaeology.

-When English poets were composing and writing this poem, the Anglo-Saxons had only recently moved from Denmark and Sweden to England, so they still had a lot of friends and relatives back home, and they told stories about the things these people were doing.
+When English poets were composing and writing this poem, these invaders had only recently moved from Denmark and Sweden to England, so they still had a lot of friends and relatives back home, and they told stories about the things these people were doing.

 In the story, Beowulf (BAY-oh-wolf) is a great warrior and hero.
 He sails to Denmark to save King Hrothgar from a terrible monster called Grendel (GRENN-dull).
 There’s a fight, and Beowulf tears off Grendel’s arm, so Grendel goes home and bleeds to death (okay, that part about the monster is not a true story).

 The next night, Grendel’s mother comes and attacks King Hrothgar’s hall, so Beowulf fights and kills her too with a magic sword.
 Everyone is very happy and Beowulf gets lots of rewards.
 (Okay, Grendel’s mom and the magic sword aren’t real either.)